 Siberian huskies originated in northeastern Asia.
 The husky is considered one of a small number of ancient breeds, and in fact, says Nelson Hodges, trainer and founder of the Canine Human Relationship Institute, the oldest.

 As endurance sled dogs, they carried light loads over long distances in extreme cold with minimal food.
 This working dog breed became famous for its role in rescuing the town of Nome, Alaska from a 1925 diphtheria outbreak.
 A renowned musher and his team of Siberian huskies were celebrated as heroes after racing to Nome with a lifesaving treatment, traveling well over 600 miles in just five and a half days.
 Some of those dogs, including Balto and Togo, have statues and even films dedicated to them.

 Female Huskies are usually around 20 to 22 inches tall, while males tend to stand one to two inches taller.
 Females usually weigh anywhere from 35 to 50 pounds; males are typically about 10 pounds heavier.
 But that’s just a starting point.
-There are all kinds of husky mixes representing a range of sizes and looks, but if there’s some Siberian husky involved, you’re probably dealing with an active dog.
+There are all kinds of husky mixes representing a range of sizes and looks, but if there’s some Siberian husky involved, you’re probably dealing with an active, intelligent dog.
 And that leads to another fact to keep in mind: Sadly, shelters have seen a surge in huskies as more people (perhaps enticed by a certain winter-themed TV program) fall in love with that stunning look but don’t realize the level of attention required to live happily with this spirited dog.